dfdao/game/eth/README.md

 After the installation is finished, you can run `node --version` to verify that you are running v14 or v16

-#### Installing Dependencies
+#### Installing Yarn & Other Dev Dependencies

+Refer to [Yarn's official documentation](https://classic.yarnpkg.com/en/docs/install) for the installation guide.

-After you have Node & Npm installed, run `npm ci` to install dev dependencies:
+After you have Yarn installed, run `yarn` to install dev dependencies:

 ### Run Locally

-To run the tests run `npm test`
+To run the tests run `yarn test`

 To deploy contracts locally, you'll need to run 2 commands:

-1. Start a node by running `npm run hardhat:node`
+1. Start a node by running `yarn hardhat:node`
-2. Then (in another terminal) deploy contracts by running `npm run hardhat:dev deploy -- --whitelist false`
+2. Then (in another terminal) deploy contracts by running `yarn hardhat:dev deploy --whitelist false`

 You can import the private key of one of the accounts `hardhat node` created and funded, which are printed when you started the node such as: